SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

 genMsgErrorText                   The color to use for general message error
                                   text when exiting SlyEdit

+listBoxItemText                   The color to use for text appearing in list
+                                  boxes (such as the list of text replacements and the list of tag lines)

+listBoxItemHighlight              The color to use for the currently selected
+                                  item in list boxes (such as the list of text replacements and the list of tag lines)

 10. Text replacements (AKA Macros)
 ==================================
 SlyEdit version 1.29 added text replacements (AKA Macros), which lets you (the